justinmeiners/shamans/README.md

 ## Structure

-- `assets/` contains source files for game data (PSDs, blender, etc).
+- `assets/` source files for game data (PSDs, blender, etc).
-- `data/` game data such as models, textures, etc.
+- `data/` built game data such as models, textures, etc.
 - `docs/` a postmordem about the project.
 - `source/engine/` portable game and engine code.
 - `source/platform/` API or platform-specific modules.